sumomomomomo/OpenAI-Unity-local/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/sgt3v.svg?style=social&label=Follow%20%40sgt3v)](https://twitter.com/sgt3v)

+Edited by 323 Studios for use in Sojourner

 ## OpenAI Unity Package
 An unofficial Unity package that allows you to use the OpenAI API directly in the Unity game engine.